Keyboard shortcuts

 Installing Translator Plugins

-Plugins come as a single .wasm file which surfer will search for in .surfer/translators the current working directory, as well as in the global configuration directory
+Plugins come as a single .wasm file which Surfer will search for in .surfer/translators the current working directory, as well as in the global, OS-dependent, configuration directory

 OsPath